 My eyes jolted open, and my heart rapidly beats, where here, to sight, by my side!– it is my wife.
 I trace my hand down the back of her skull.
 There is no marking of an attack.
 I glance throughout; the world is as it was, so, relieved, I close my eyes and insouciantly begin a voyage to the unknown.
 Yet, the unknown was never to be discovered.
 As with reverberating tones, I’d hear a man speak firmly “Breakfast.”

 I open my eyes again.
 The walls are concrete painted in orange, and a toilet along with a sink reside in the room.
 The voice springs again “Breakfast.”
 Forthwith, I climb over my wife, nearly tumbling both of us off the bed.
 And horror-struck, I dash to the gentleman and desperately plea “Sir, please, what day is it?”
 His reply, one word and one word only “Halloween.”
-I grab my tray and timorously turn around where that witch is already sitting upon the bed grinning of demoniacal impositions.
+I grab my tray and timorously turn around where that witch sits upon the bed grinning of demoniacal impositions.
 Her sickened, cadaverous skin no longer resembles that of a human.
 Slowly she rises to her feet with venom, hate, yet with no pity in her eyes.
 Blood trickles down the midmost of her forehead.
 And there!–with her pupils dilated blanketing all of her iris, the only color to be seen is black–a tenebrous, unforgiving, and ruthless shade that, here, consumes me whole: a shade wicked as those demonic felines and dark as the coffin that awaits–black as death, decay itself–and vile, dark as the ink in the scrawling above.